 Cardholders receive a 0% introductory rate on balance transfers and purchases for 12 billing cycles (around 10 months).
-After that, the regular APR is 12.99% to 22.99% depending on your creditworthiness.
-The cash advance APR is 15.99% to 24.99%.
+After that, the regular APR is 14.74% to 24.74% depending on your creditworthiness.
 A 3% foreign transaction fee applies to purchases made in a foreign currency.

 One of the few travel rewards credit cards for students, the BankAmericard Travel Rewards for Students Visa has no foreign transaction fee, making it a good option for students who plan to spend a semester or two studying abroad.

 A 0% introductory rate applies to purchases (not balance transfers) for 12 billing cycles.
-The regular APR for purchases after the introductory period and balance transfers is 14.99% to 22.99%.
-The cash advance APR is 17.99% to 24.99%.
+The regular APR for purchases after the introductory period and balance transfers is 16.49% to 24.49%.

 Comparison: This card has a better bonus and longer introductory period than the Citi ThankYou Preferred Card for College Students which offers 2,500 bonus points and 0% APR for 7 months.

 The BankAmericard for Students doesn’t offer any rewards, but it has a 0% introductory rate on purchases and balance transfers for 15 billing cycles (around 13 months).
 There's also a $0 introductory balance transfer fee for the first 60 days after opening your account.
 After the introductory period, the regular APR will be between 14.49% and 24.49% depending on your credit rating.
 This is one of the lowest interest rates of any credit cards on the market, even for those who qualify for an APR on the higher end.